fracogno/Neural_Machine_Translation/README.md

 # Neural Machine Translation
-Implementation of a machine translation with Tensorflow with Deep Bidirectional LSTM encoder-decoder model.
+Implementation of a Machine translation with Tensorflow using a Bidirectional LSTM encoder-decoder network with attention implemented from scratch.

 Main file is the Jupyter Notebook NMT.ipynb